 The Unstoppable Growth of the B2B SaaS Industry

 The popularity of SaaS in the B2B space has been on the rise.
 A 2018 forecast of US-based small- to mid-size businesses found that 39% of respondents use SaaS solutions for file sharing purposes.
 Online backup, payroll & HR, and online accounting services were used by 30% of the companies, while VDI was the leading need for 10% of these SMEs.
 Help desk, support, and online CRM also emerged as a popular use of SaaS among businesses.
+These services are quickly gaining popularity and will emerge as clear winners in 2021.

 What Does The Future Hold?